babarrett/g80-9009/README.md

 far as I know, low 5V and 12V.
 It seems to me very unlikely that these voltages will harm you, but reversing + and - could destroy some of your electronics.

+Special thanks to mwei (Geekhack name) (Meow Wei, Youtube name).
+Without his help much of my success would have been impossible.

 ---
 ## Connection Methods